clamytoe/clamytoe.github.io/content/articles/cleaning-up-anaconda-environment_yml-files.md

 ## How do you use an environment.yml file

-Replicating a working virutal environment from the file is relatively simple.
+Replicating a working virtual environment from the file is relatively simple.
-If you or the author of the project stuck to conventions and named it *environment.yml*, then issuing the folloing command will get you up and running:
+If you or the author of the project stuck to conventions and named it *environment.yml*, then issuing the following command will get you up and running:

 ```zsh
 conda env create